elmtree-askmo/cloudcannon-app/content/learn/nursing/how-do-cranial-nerves-differ-from-spinal-nerves-in-terms-of-function-and-location.md

 url: /learn/nursing/questions/how-do-cranial-nerves-differ-from-spinal-nerves-in-terms-of-function-and-location
 score: -1.0
 related_article1:
+    id: 164808
+    title: >-
+        What is the significance of neuroanatomical terminology in studying the nervous system?
+    subject: Nursing
+    url: /learn/nursing/questions/what-is-the-significance-of-neuroanatomical-terminology-in-studying-the-nervous-system
+related_article2:
     id: 164812
+    title: >-
-    title: What are the key factors that contribute to neuron connections in neuroplasticity?
+        What are the key factors that contribute to neuron connections in neuroplasticity?
     subject: Nursing
     url: /learn/nursing/questions/what-are-the-key-factors-that-contribute-to-neuron-connections-in-neuroplasticity
-related_article2:
-    id: 164815
-    title: What is the relationship between photographic memory and cognitive load?
-    subject: Nursing
-    url: /learn/nursing/questions/what-is-the-relationship-between-photographic-memory-and-cognitive-load
 related_article3:
-    id: 164811
+    id: 164806
-    title: How does neuroplasticity enable the brain to adapt to nervous system damage?
+    title: >-
+        What are brain patterns, and how do they relate to brain function?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-neuroplasticity-enable-the-brain-to-adapt-to-nervous-system-damage
+    url: /learn/nursing/questions/what-are-brain-patterns-and-how-do-they-relate-to-brain-function
 related_article4:
-    id: 164807
+    id: 164796
-    title: How does subconscious processing influence behavior and decision-making?
+    title: >-
+        What roles do sensory neurons and motor neurons play in the peripheral nervous system?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-subconscious-processing-influence-behavior-and-decisionmaking
+    url: /learn/nursing/questions/what-roles-do-sensory-neurons-and-motor-neurons-play-in-the-peripheral-nervous-system
 related_article5:
-    id: 164802
+    id: 164811
-    title: What is the role of pain perception in the nervous system?
+    title: >-
+        How does neuroplasticity enable the brain to adapt to nervous system damage?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-pain-perception-in-the-nervous-system
+    url: /learn/nursing/questions/how-does-neuroplasticity-enable-the-brain-to-adapt-to-nervous-system-damage
 ---

 &nbsp;